efeelize/eng/bec/speaking_notes.md

 ***[Arguement2] Long business trip are also critical for 'bullding the network that promotes career development.Visting colleagues and customers in different parts of the world can 'increase understanding'.People in different countries may have different cultural backgrounds and working principles and meetings in person after long trip wil be productive in 'tackling cultural and communication barriers'.So,being in front of customers and colleagues results in benefits for business and the willing to do so is important for care development.***

+***Q:the improtant of listening skills in work communication?***
+***1)it will gain/win the trust of colleagues/leaders.it increases the possibility of getting promoted;***
+***2)good listening skills in working environment is a good way to strngthen work efficiency and promote communication efficiency/we can be more efficient and productive;***
+***3)if you were salesmen,it is easier to be welcomed by consumer and attract more potential clients to buy products,it is helpful for a good KPI(key performance indicate./what customer really needs)***

 ## 2.2）how to...
 > 列清单 :步骤手段达到目的

 - In order to... first, we should...
 - We also need to...
 - Last, what we need to...

+***Q：How to choose a suitable advertising endorser /in'dɔ:sə/ [广告代言人] ?***
+- social influence
+- target marketing/clients
+- good social reputation
+- suitable for products
+- improve and enhance customer loyalty/customer stickiness[客户粘性]
+- attract new/potential clients and Keep promoting Adhensiveness of Users
+- change the stable concept of clients

 ## 2.3)the factors of ...to... 影响因素
 ### 1）套路